 CASETA stands for the Center for the Advancement and Study of Early Texas Art.
 CASETA's goal is to promote the preservation, study and appreciation of Texas visual arts and its history.
-The museum manages CASETA, with Howard Taylor and Valerie Bludhardt spearheading the organization.
-Both can be reached at email@example.com.
+The museum manages CASETA, with Howard Taylor and Valerie Bluthardt spearheading the organization.
+Both can be reached at firstname.lastname@example.org.

 A Rich Heritage